 Self-care is a lifestyle.
 You don’t have to wait until Sunday to put on a face-mask or run that bubble bath you’ve been dying to soak in.
 Incorporating small acts of self-care into your daily life, such as not checking emails after a certain hour, or getting more sleep, are all things that lead to a happier, healthier, you.
 Breathe life back into your mind, body, and soul by creating space to practice the things you enjoy and love.

-C&C Insider, Katrina, is a freelance writer covering topics related to careers, wellness, and books.
+About the Author: C&C Insider, Katrina Honer, is a freelance writer covering topics related to careers, wellness, and books.
 She also works to bridge communication barriers as a localization production manager at a global translation agency.
 When she’s not sharing her thoughts with the world, you can find her in search of a good bottle of wine (or winery), and a thriller to read (and/or review).
-Say hi on Instagram@alongcamekatrina or check out her website.
+Say hi on Instagram @alongcamekatrina or check out her website.